lmammino/loige.co/content/posts/2021-11-01_create-resources-conditionally-with-cdk/index.md

 })
 ```

 The code above will give us a valid reference to the bucket in both cases.
-We can use this _generic_ reference in our stack everytime we want to do something with the bucket, for instance grant a permission to another resource:
+We can use this _generic_ reference in our stack every time we want to do something with the bucket, for instance grant a permission to another resource:

 ```typescript
 importedOrCreatedBucket.grantReadWrite(someEc2Instance)